 - 1. After the garden is planted, draw a map of the garden showing the locations of each plant.
 Include on the map: - -School name and address. - -Date - -Directions: North, East, South, West. - -Distances between plants in meters - 2.
 Label each plant with a marker. - 3.
-Identify the latitude, longitude, and elevation following the GPS Measurement Protocol. - 4.
+Identify the latitude, longitude, and elevation following the Basic GPS Measurement Protocol. - 4.
 Stand in the middle of the garden and take photographs in the North, East, South, West directions.
-Use a compass to determine the directions. - 5.
+Use the compass to determine the directions. - 5.
 Take a photograph of the garden. - 6.
-Identify the soil texture in the top 10 cm following the Soil Characterization Field Measurement Protocol. - 7.
-Measure the pH of the top 10 cm of soil following the Soil pH Protocol. - 8.
-Share the map and photos with other GLOBE schools which you are collaborating with or share on your school page on the GLOBE website.
+Identify the soil texture in the top 10 cm following Soil Characterization Field Measurement Protocol. - 7.
+Measure the pH of the top 10 cm of soil following Soil Characterization Lab Analysis Protocol. - 8.
+Submit map and photos to GLOBE by mailing to the address given in the Implementation Guide in the GLOBE Teacher's Guide.

-Phenological Gardens Field Guide
+Field Guide